Siege of Batavia

 The siege of Batavia was a military campaign led by Sultan Agung of Mataram to capture the Dutch port-settlement of Batavia in western Java.
 The first attempt was launched in 1628, and the second in 1629; both were unsuccessful.

 Prelude

-In the Indonesian Archipelago the Dutch East Indies Company (VOC) first established their base of operation in Amboina.
+In the Indonesian Archipelago the Dutch East Indies Company (VOC) first established their base of operation in Amboina, around the 16th century Timeline | Amboyna.
 To expand their trading network, the Dutch asked for the permission of the Sultanate of Mataram, then the rising power in Java, to build lojis (trading posts, most consisting of a fort and warehouses) along Java's northern coast.
 The second ruler of Mataram, Raden Mas Jolang, allowed one such settlement to be built in Jepara in 1613, perhaps in hope that the company will be a powerful ally against his most powerful enemy, the city state of Surabaya.